-It’s not only Google and Facebook and other Silicon Valley giants who are clearly at the forefront of utilizing machine learning, even the venerable BBC is planning to do the same to acquire insights into audience tastes and behavior.
+It’s not only Google, Facebook, and other Silicon Valley giants who are clearly at the forefront of utilizing machine learning.
+Even the venerable BBC is planning to do the same to acquire insights into audience tastes and behavior.

 The Great Triumph of Neural Networks

-Certainly, they might detect patterns in seeming random movements of stock markets and then make trades that help their owners beat the market.
+Certainly, AI might detect patterns in seemingly random movements of stock markets and then make trades that help their owners beat the market.
 Will neural networks be able to write better novels of a particular genre after it analyzes thousands of novels belonging to a particular genre?